ckeditor/ckeditor4/tests/plugins/colorbutton/manual/highlightedcolor.md

 ** Scenario (both editors): **

-1. Select each word or put caret in each word and click `Text Colour`/`Background Colour` button.
+1. Select each word or put caret in each word and click `Text Color`/`Background Color` button.

 ### Expected result: